 But as a NEBOSH General Certificate student, you’re more concerned with answering the exam questions.
-I have been fortunate to examine NEBOSH Diploma papers – now they have some really interesting questions, but the Certificate courses do, too.
-It’s all about reading what the question-writer is asking you to tell him or her.
+I have been fortunate to examine NEBOSH Diploma papers – now they have some really interesting questions, but the Certificate courses do too.
+It’s all about reading what the question-writer is asking you to tell them.

-Not knowing the answer is, obviously, a reason for failure but, more often than not, so is not answering the question asked.
-You need to be disciplined and READ the question.
+Not knowing the answer is, obviously, a reason for failure but, more often than not, so is not answering the question properly.
+You need to be disciplined and read the question.
 Then read it again.
 Then UNDERSTAND it.
-Then – and only then – answer it, when you think you know what it is asking.
+Then – and only then – answer it, when you think you know exactly what it is asking.

 Let me give an example from a recent paper.
 The question was about the location of a flammable-liquid storage tank at a facility, and asked for the design features that would prevent, or minimise leaks and spills from it.

 Go on – How would you answer that?

 Did you think of: materials used in the tank’s construction; its pipe joints and fittings; routing of pipework; bunds; detection measures; shut-off valves; correct tanker connections; leak-proof connectors and valves?
 Good.